adelowo/portfolio/_posts/2017-03-08-extending-gbowo-via-plugins.md

 Plugins are key in Gbowo's architecture.
 At the begining of this article, i talked about Gbowo providing abstractions.
 Those abstractions are made even more powerful with plugins that are shipped in the core.

-Finally, we must test the plugin to make sure it works and run it alongside our automated tests on our CI build.
-That is actually of the scope for this blog post, but basically what you do is mock the HTTP Client.
+Finally, we must test the plugin to make sure it works.
+What is code without tests ?
+But testing is actually outside the scope for this blog post, but basically what you do is mock the HTTP Client.

 If you are a keen follower, you would query the fact that we cannot control the HTTP client since we don't know how it was generated.
 Well, that would be right.
 But it is a cinch to fix.